-The key assumptions concerning the estimation uncertainty that is inherent in forecasting future events at a particular reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are described below.
+The key assumptions concerning the estimation uncertainty that is inherent in forecasting future events at a particular reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities are described below.
 The Company bases its assumptions and estimates on parameters available when the consolidated financial statements were prepared.
 Existing circumstances and assumptions about future developments may change due to market change or circumstances arising beyond the control of the Company.
 Such changes are reflected in the assumptions when they occur.

-i) Exploration and evaluation expenditure
+i) Exploration and evaluation assets

 In addition to applying judgement to determine whether future economic benefits are likely to arise from the Company's exploration and evaluation assets, or whether activities have not reached a stage that permits a reasonable assessment of the existence of reserves, the Company has to apply a number of estimates and assumptions.
 The publication of a mineral resource estimate pursuant to NI 43-101 is itself an estimation process that involves varying degrees of uncertainty depending on how the resources are classified (i.e. measured, indicated or inferred).
-The estimates directly impact when the Company defers exploration and evaluation expenditure.
 Any such estimates and assumptions may change as new information becomes available.
-If, after expenditure is capitalised, information becomes available suggesting that the recovery of expenditures is unlikely, the relevant capitalised amount is written-off in the statement of profit or loss and other comprehensive income in the period when the new information becomes available.
+If, information becomes available suggesting that the recovery of acquisition costs is unlikely, the relevant capitalised amount is written-off in the statement of profit or loss in the period when the new information becomes available.